Studio Art at the University of Guelph

 Studio Art combines the best of two worlds, providing a fundamental understanding of art history, theory and criticism with the opportunity to explore a range of media in the studio.
 You'll learn through lectures and discussions.
 Diverse audio-visual materials, from digital images to videos and films, will be regular components of most courses.

 Studio courses emphasize hands-on experience in art making.
 You'll develop not only technical and manual skills but also an awareness of historical and contemporary contexts, and formal and expressive strategies.

 You'll do much of your learning in the renovated studios and facilities of historic Zavitz Hall and the Alexander Hall.
 Trips to major collections, galleries and museums will augment your learning experience.

-From printmaking to painting, from photography to Extended Practices, the visual arts embody, celebrate and criticize our assumptions and aspirations.
+From printmaking to painting, from photography to Extended Practices, through material and digitally-based sculptural practice, the visual arts embody, celebrate and criticize our assumptions and aspirations.
 Studies in Studio Art at the University of Guelph will enable you to participate in this realm.

 Guelph offers a unique learning environment for the study of Studio Art.
 Our School of Fine Art and Music is the third largest studio program in Ontario, exposing students to a climate of intellectual diversity and tolerance.
 In the course of your studies, you'll have access to the Gordon Couling Digital Slide Library and the Bachinski/Chu Print Study Collection, which includes examples of original works by such artists as Rembrandt, Matisse, Snow and Colville, and the Art Gallery of Guelph and associated Sculpture Park, one of the most significant university galleries in Canada.
 The School's noted Visiting Artist Series brings internationally renowned artists to campus each semester, and the annual Shenkman Lecture in Contemporary Art is the capstone of each year.